Testing Ising Models: An Improved Test for High-Temperature Ising Models: A Learn-then-Test Algorithm

-where $c \in \{\pm 1\}^{V \choose 2}$ represent the signs obtained from the weak learning procedure. $\E[Z'] = 0$ if $X \in \I$, and $\E[Z'] \geq \ve/\zeta \b$ if $\dskl(X, \I) \geq \ve$.
-These two cases can be distinguished using $\Var(Z') \zeta^2 \b^2/\ve^2$ samples, by Chebyshev's inequality.
-At this point, we run into the second issue mentioned above.
-Since the range of $Z'$ is $\Omega(n^2)$, a crude bound for $\Var(Z')$ is $O(n^4)$, granting us no savings over the localization algorithm of Theorem \ref{thm:localization}.
-However, in the high temperature regime, we show the following bound on the variance of $Z'$ (Theorem \ref{thm:variance bound high temperature no external field yuval}).
+where $c \in \{\pm 1\}^{V \choose 2}$ represent the signs obtained from the weak learning procedure.
+The gap in the expectation of $Z'$ in the two cases is $\ve/\zeta \b$, and thus by Chebyshev's inequality, they can be distinguished using $\Var(Z') \zeta^2 \b^2/\ve^2$ samples.
+At this point, we run into the second issue mentioned above: we must bound the variance of $Z'$.
+Since the range of $Z'$ is $\Omega(n^2)$, a crude bound for its variance is $O(n^4)$, granting us no savings over the localization algorithm of Theorem \ref{thm:localization}.
+However, in the high temperature regime, Theorem \ref{thm:variance bound high temperature no external field yuval} shows the bound $\Var(Z') = O(n^2)$.
 In other words, despite the potentially complex structure of the Ising model and potential correlations, the variables $X_u X_v$ contribute to the variance of $Z'$ roughly as if they were all independent!
 We describe the result and techniques involved in the analysis of the variance bound in Section \ref{sec:variance}.
-Given the tighter bound on the variance of our statistic, we run the Chebyshev-based test on all the hypotheses obtained in the previous learning step (with appropriate failure probability) to conclude our algorithm.
-Further details about the algorithm are provided in Sections \ref{sec:weak-learning}-\ref{sec:balance}.